 Hi folks, I love your ideas on meeting new people.
 But how can we become friends or continue from there?
 (I don’t mean finding a partner or lover.)

 Anonymous (via Quora)

-Having interest in others is not as one-sided as it sounds.
+Having an interest in others is not as one-sided as it sounds.
 Empathy and thoughtfulness are traits that you bring to the table.
 Listening is a key idea in conversation, relationships, and friendship.
 Contact me saying “Hey remember the other day you mentioned you love art!
 Want to do dinner at Place and then check out the new Art Show at Gallery?”
-Wow I’m impressed!
+Wow, I’m impressed!
 You know what I like.
 And you gave me an easy plan to say yes to without me having to do the work of asking a billion questions.
-And you treated me like a grown up who can make suggestions if I need to.
+And you treated me like a grown-up who can make suggestions if I need to.

 “We teach best what we most need to learn.”

 Richard Bach, Illusions: The Adventures of a Reluctant Messiah

 We’ve all been there.
 The new school.
 The new job.
 A new town.
 Old friends move away or caught up in other parts of their lives.
 I’ve experienced all of those.
 It’s not easy.
 New things never are.
 Here are some tips I’ve squeezed out from my experiences:

 Tip 1: The cool thing about respect